ws-garcia/ECPTextStream/docs/api/properties/bufferlen.md

 # BufferLen
 {: .fs-9 }

-Gets the number of string characters in the buffer
+Gets the number of string characters in the buffer.
 {: .fs-6 .fw-300 }

 ---